This post may contain affiliate links. Please read our disclosure policy.

 - 1/3 cup crispy chow mein noodles

-- In a small bowl, whisk together all of the dressing ingredients.
-Taste and adjust seasoning if needed (see note).
+- In a small bowl, whisk together all of the dressing ingredients, you may also use a blender.
+Taste and adjust seasoning if needed (see note #1).

 - In a large bowl, mix together all the salad components and then drizzle the spicy peanut dressing over the top.
-Serve alone, with grilled chicken, or grilled shrimp.
+Serve alone as is, with grilled chicken, or grilled shrimp.

 - If you want the dressing thinner, add 1 to 2 tbsp of water and whisk until combined.